grammos1/dynamic53/README.md

 ### Usage
 python3 dns_update.py [--profile PROFILE]

-PROFILE is the section in the config file. if ommited, profile is set to 'default'.
-The Profile setting is Case Sensitive.
+PROFILE is the section in the config file.
+The setting is Case Sensitive.
 Pushover (https://pushover.net/) credentials are optional and if exist, then a notification will be sent